GIfatahTH/states_rebuilder/examples/005-double_async_counter_with_error/README.md

 The BuildContext passed to the `onSetState` callback is of the BuildContext of the last added observer.

 >states_rebuilder uses the observer pattern, to add observers to observable object, you either:
-> * use of the `Injector.getAsReactive` method with the context parameter provided.
+> * use of the `RM.get` method with the context parameter provided.
 > * use `StateBuilder` widget.

 > `onSetState` and `onRebuildState` can be called in `setState` method for one time use after calling `setState`, or in `StateBuilder` for each time a notification is sent form  models observed by the `StateBuilder` widget.